waferbaby/dimples/README.md

 `site.posts` | All the posts in your site, ordered by the most recent first.
 `site.latest_post` | The most recent post on the site.
 `site.categories` | All categories across the site.
+`site.data` | An optional key/value dictionary you can define in your config.

 ### Page